 We evaluate goodwill for impairment annually in the third quarter, and whenever events or changes in circumstances indicate it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 We determine fair value using widely accepted valuation techniques, namely discounted cash flow and market multiple analyses.
 These techniques are also used when assigning the purchase price to acquired assets and liabilities.
 These types of analyses require us to make assumptions and estimates regarding industry and economic factors and the profitability of future business strategies.
 It is our policy to conduct impairment testing based on our current business strategy in light of present industry and economic conditions, as well as future expectations.

 We primarily use a discounted cash flow analysis, supplemented by a market approach analysis, to perform the assessment.
 Key assumptions in the analysis include the use of an appropriate discount rate, terminal year multiples, and estimated future cash flows including an estimate of operating and general and administrative costs.
-In estimating cash flows, we incorporate current market information, as well as historical and other factors, into our forecasted commodity prices.
+In estimating cash flows, we incorporate current market information (including forecasted commodity prices and volumes), as well as historical and other factors.
 If our assumptions are not appropriate, or future events indicate that our goodwill is impaired, our net income would be impacted by the amount by which the carrying value exceeds the fair value of the reporting unit, to the extent of the balance of goodwill.
-A prolonged period of lower commodity prices may adversely affect our estimate of future operating results, which could result in future goodwill impairment for reporting units due to the potential impact on our operations and cash flows.
-We recorded \$82 million of goodwill impairment during the year ended December 31, 2015.
+The two reporting units that contain goodwill are not significantly impacted by the prices of commodities.
+Rather, they are volume based businesses that have the potential to be impacted by commodity prices should such prices remain depressed for a period of such duration that NGLs cease to be produced at levels requiring storage and distribution to end users.
+We did not record any goodwill impairment during the year ended December 31, 2016.